-The State of Minnesota elected to change its discount rate methodology to be consistent with the requirements of GASB 75 which will be in effect for the fiscal year ending June 30, 2018.
-Since the State's retiree health benefits are not funded by assets in a separate trust the discount rate will be based on the index rate for 20-year tax-exempt general obligation municipal bond index rate with an average rating of AA/Aa or higher as of the measurement date, as prescribed by GASB No. 75.
+The State of Minnesota elected to change its discount rate methodology to be consistent with the requirements of GASB 75 which will be in effect for the fiscal year ending June 30, 2019.
+Since the State's retiree health benefits are not funded by assets in a separate trust the discount rate will be based on the index

+Post-Employment Benefits Other Than Pensions (continued) rate for 20-year tax-exempt general obligation municipal bond index rate with an average rating of AA/Aa or higher as of the measurement date, as prescribed by GASB No. 75.
 The State of Minnesota elected to determine the discount rate using the Bond Buyer 20-Bond General Obligation Index.
-The discount rate was 2.85% as of June 30, 2016.
+The discount rate was 3.87% as of June 30, 2018.